 Description: A hardwood forest that occurs on mineral soils on low terraces of river floodplains and river deltas.
 These sites are characterized by their flood regime; low areas are annually flooded in spring and high areas are flooded irregularly.
 This is a broadly defined community; floodplain forests are quite variable and may be very diverse.
+Species indicative of floodplains, such as bluejoint grass, jumpseed, smallspike false nettle, and nettles should be more abundant than aquatic species.
+Other native species characteristic of floodplain forests include spotted jewelweed, Canada goldenrod, Virginia cutgrass, and possibly eastern cottonwood.
 The composition of the forest apparently changes in relation to flood frequency and elevation of floodplain terraces along larger rivers (Edinger et al. 2002).
+Characteristic SGCN include the bald eagle, timber rattlesnake and the ostrich fern-borer moth.

 Range: Large examples of this community are currently known from dozens of rivers and large streams across the state.
-Several high quality floodplain forests are known from the Upper Delaware Valley, the Central Hudson Valley, the Lake Champlain Valley, the Adirondack Mountains, the Mohawk Valley, the Lake Ontario Lake Plain, and across the High Allegheny Plateau.
+Several high quality floodplain forests are known from the Lake Ontario Lake Plain, and across the High Allegheny Plateau, as well as the Upper Delaware Valley, the Central Hudson Valley, the Lake Champlain Valley, the Adirondack Mountains, the Mohawk Valley.